We Tried Justin Bieber’s New Weed, Peaches -- Here’s Our Full Review

 “Peaches Pre Rolls don’t have terpene infused papers or infused plant material, they’re full-flower, single strain indoor-grown from partner farms in California,” Noah Annes, the founder of Palms told me, also confirming that no shake or trim was used.

 Apart from a few whiffs of taste here and there, they’re largely tasteless.
 Many pre-rolls are — it’s not necessarily an indicator of the resulting high, which is pleasant.
-In the Hybrid joints there are faint fruity terpenes, which at times are redolent of peaches (the fruit).
+In the Hybrid joints, there are faint fruity terpenes, which at times are redolent of actual peaches.

 PART III — THE BOTTOM LINE